-Am I eligible if I hold dual citizenship of which one is citizenship of a developen country?
+Am I eligible if I hold dual citizenship, one of which is a developed country?

-No. You are not eligible to apply if you hold dual citizenship of which one is citizenship of a developed country
+No. You are not eligible to apply if you hold citizenship in a developed country.

-Am I eligible to apply if I'm preparing for a Master's degree?
+Am I eligible to apply if I am preparing for a Master's degree?

-No. Only students who have applied to, have been admitted to, or are currently enrolled in a university abroad to pursue a PhD or a Post-doctoral course can apply for a Faculty for the Future (FFTF) grant.
+No. Only students who have applied to, have been admitted to or are currently enrolled in a university abroad to pursue a PhD or a post-doctoral course can apply for a Faculty for the Future grant.

-Yes, you can apply even if you have already started your PhD or Post-doc.
+Yes, you can apply even if you have already commenced your PhD or post-doc research.

 Am I eligible to apply if I am already living in a developed country?

-If you are a citizen from a developing or emerging country but resident in a developed country for the purpose of studying, you are eligible to apply.
+If you are a citizen from a developing or emerging country but reside in a developed country for the purpose of pursuing your studies, you are eligible to apply.

-Why is my country not on the list when the IMF or other source lists it as a developing country?
+Why is my country not on the list when the IMF (or other sources) lists it as a developing country?

-Is there a list of host universities accredited to the FFTF program?
+Is there an accredited list of host universities?

 No. However, you are encouraged to apply to the best universities abroad in your discipline.
-The university you will be accepted in will be taken into account in the decision process.
+The host university that you have applied to or are currently enrolled in or have been admitted to will be taken into account in the decision process.

 Which disciplines are eligible?

-Eligible applicants are preparing for PhD or Post-doctoral study in the physical sciences, engineering and related disciplines.
+Eligible applicants are preparing for PhD or post-doctoral study in STEM and related fields or cross disciplinary studies involving the major STEM fields.
 Awards in biological sciences are limited.
-Please see Examples of Typical Disciplines Awarded (36 KB PDF)

-We do not require any document certifying that you will have a faculty position when you return to your home country after completing your studies.
-However, during the application process—new or renewal—we look closely at evidence of your commitment to return home and the level of your relationship with your home-country university/universities.
-The quality of this evidence has a significant impact on the likelihood of winning or obtaining a renewal award.
+The Schlumberger Foundation does not require any document certifying that you will have a faculty position when you return to your home country upon completion of your studies.
+However, during the selection process (for both new and renewals), the reviewing committee closely examines evidence of the commitment to return home and the level of interaction and collaboration engaged with the home country university[ies].
+The quality of this evidence, and in the case of renewals in later years of the program of study, the actual effort, as evidenced by applicants’ initiative to find research, faculty or other positions, or to engage in various collaborative or significant outreach projects with home country institutions, has a significant impact on the likelihood of winning and renewing an award.